Dreaker75/re-emerald/info_hub/FUTURE_PLANS.md

  - Make a second encounter table for Route 134, to vary between surfing/fishing from Slateport or Pacifidlog
  - Make the entrance to Cave of Origin no longer close after waking up Rayquaza (to accomodate for the new encounters there)
    - Fix the visual bugs on Cave of Origin's bottom floor
-   - Possibly bring back the scrapped floors from Ruby (Still to be debated)
+   - Possibly bring back the scrapped floors from Ruby?

 ## New maps & areas
  - Three new "Secret Bases" that will be home to 3 powerful trainers.
 These secret bases are special, as they behave like regular maps in their specific locations and can't be deleted by mixing records.